osquery/osquery/docs/wiki/installation/cli-flags.md

 `--disable_watchdog=false`

-Disable userland watchdog process. **osqueryd** uses a watchdog process to monitor the memory and CPU utilization of threads executing the query schedule.
-If any performance limit is violated the "worker" process will be restarted.
+Disable userland watchdog process. `osqueryd` uses a watchdog process to monitor the memory and CPU utilization of threads executing the query schedule.
+If any performance limit is violated, the "worker" process will be restarted.

 `--watchdog_level=0`

-Performance limit level (0=normal, 1=restrictive, -1=disabled).
+Performance limit level (`0`=normal, `1`=restrictive, `-1`=disabled).
 The watchdog process uses a "level" to configure performance limits.

 The level limits are as follows:
 Memory: default 200M, restrictive 100M